-- It is good to see a significant % of funds going directly to host country partners/costs - but no specified amount

-- Consider budget spread across FYs

-- T&S include testing/quarantine costs if needed, but assumed less likely now.
-You cannot increase the budget later.

-- % of funds on M&E (between 5% and 10%)

-- Refer to Finance Guidance
+- It is good to see a significant % of funds going directly to host country partners/costs - but no specified amount - Consider budget spread across FYs don't front load - T&S include testing/quarantine costs if needed.
+You cannot increase the budget later. - % of funds on M&E (between 5% and 10%) - Refer to Finance Guidance